-Besides GMs Anderson and McCallum, Steve Selby and Linda Denley are scheduled to be promoted to 9th degree black belt at this rare ceremony.
-Allen Steen and Pat Burleson will head up the promotions board.
+May 13, 2017: Raymond McCallum, Dan Anderson and Rudy Smedley are to be promoted to 10th dan, along with Steve Selby to 9th degree black belt at this rare ceremony.
+Allen Steen will head up the promotions board.
 Open to the public but space is limited.
 Come join in this celebration of four of the most accomplished martial artists in the nation.

 Tim Vought, High-Dan Board member emeritus, passed away on March 18, 2017.
 Mr. Vought was a Dallas Police Officer for 20 years as well as a respected martial arts practitioner and instructor.
 He was an original black belt of Ed Daniel and fought successfully on the Texas Blood and Guts tournament circuit for years.
 He was also an accomplished Aikido instructor and self-defense tactics teacher in recent years a special interest in instructing senior citizens.
 His service to the AKBBACSHK and to the entire martial arts world will be missed.